Yeoh-Soo-Leong/tp/docs/DeveloperGuide.md

     again and confirm the module is placed in the specified semester.
 5.  **Delete a Module:** Enter a command to delete a module (e.g., `delete CS3230`).
 View the study plan and confirm the module is removed.
+6. **View Specialisation modules:** Enter a command to view modules that count to a certain specialisation (e.g., spec ae).